cmdjulian/mopy/README.md

 overhead.
 Mopy can also create base images containing a certain set of dependencies.
 To run mopy no installation is required, as it is seemingly integrated and run by [buildkit](https://github.com/moby/buildkit) (or [docker](https://github.com/docker/buildx)).
 Docker build is therefor taking care of getting and running mopy.
-To make use of mopy, you don't have to be a docker pro!
+To make use of `mopy`, you don't have to be a docker pro!

 ## Mopyfile

-`Mopyfile` is the equivalent of `Dockerfile` for mopy.
+`Mopyfile` is the equivalent of `Dockerfile` for `mopy`.
 It is based on `yaml` and assembles a python specific dsl.
 Start by creating a `Mopyfile.yaml` file:

 [//]: # (@formatter:off)